Khoirovoskos/GameNight.jl/README.md

     }
 ```

-After the packages load, close Rgui.
+5. After the packages load, close Rgui.

-Next, open the Julia console and type the following:
+6. pen the Julia console and type the following:

 ```
 ] activate GameNight.jl-main